 Students who are admitted to the PhD program receive five years of financial support throughout the academic year (fall and spring).
 Financial support is contingent upon satisfactory progress toward a degree in statistics, as judged by the graduate faculty of the School of Statistics.
 MS students are not guaranteed any financial support.

 Teaching assistants (TAs) are employees of the university who receive pay (stipend) and benefits (tuition and subsidized health insurance).
 A half-time teaching assistantship provides a full tuition benefit, subsidized health insurance (for the academic year and the following summer), as well as a stipend.
-A half-time assistantship obligates you to, at most, 20 hours of duties per week.
+A half-time assistantship obligates you to a maximum of 20 hours of duties per week.
 TAs work with an instructor to lead discussion sessions, grade homework assignments, prepare solutions, and hold office hours to answer student questions.
 Please follow this link for more information regarding statistics teaching assistantships or visit the graduate assistant employment website for full benefit details.

 Research assistantships (RAs) carry the same stipend and benefits as a TA and are funded by granting agencies such as the National Science Foundation, National Institutes of Health, and the University of Minnesota Extension Service.
 Research assistants are expected to conduct and assist in the research or consulting associated with the funding project.
 Most research assistantships are awarded to advanced students.